kraflab/dsda-doom/README.md

 - Cycle Ghost Colors: cycle through the 4 player colors when spawning ghosts.
 - Automatic Key Frame Interval (s): time between automatic key frames.
 - Automatic Key Frame Depth: how many key frames to store (max rewind length).
+- Extended Hud: add extra info on top of the default hud.

 ### Key Frames
 Key frames capture the game state at a given moment, similar to save files.
 By automatically recording key frames at fixed intervals, it is possible to "rewind" the game.
 This can be used during normal play, while recording (tas) demos, and during demo playback.
 You can also set a manual "quick key frame" at a specific point and rewind to that moment at any later time.
 More features with key frames will come in future versions (e.g., starting the game via a key frame).